mahmoudxyz/bioinformatics-forever/src/cmb/chapter_1.md

 ### [8] touch

-This command is for creating a new file inside a folder.
+This command is for creating a new file.

 ```bash
 $ mkdir new-dir